h-croser/nsw-bond-cheatsheet/docs/about.md

 ---

+Fair Trading NSW.
+(2024).
+Website. https://www.fairtrading.nsw.gov.au/about-fair-trading/rental-bond-data

+This website was used as the source of all rental bonds data for the [Data](./data) page.

+---

 M Proctor.
 (2024).
 Australian Postcodes.
 GitHub repository. <https://github.com/matthewproctor/australianpostcodes>

-This dataset of Australian postcodes was used to create a map of postcode locations for a data visualisation on this site.
+This dataset of Australian postcodes was used to create a map of postcode locations for a data visualisation on the [Data](./data) page.

 ---

 Australian Government - Department of Industry, Science and Resources.
 (2022).
 NSW State Boundary - Geoscape Administrative Boundaries.
 Dataset. <https://data.gov.au/data/dataset/nsw-state-boundary>

-This dataset of NSW state boundaries was used to create a map of NSW for data visualisation on this site.
+This dataset of NSW state boundaries was used to create a map of NSW for data visualisation on the [Data](./data) page.

 ---